 “They let us decide on the settlement.
 It gave our family relief and there was enough money that we could put it away for our remaining children to help them succeed in life in the future.’’

-If someone else in your family has already hired a lawyer, you still have the right to hire your own lawyer for your wrongful death claim; however, there is generally only one lawsuit that the family can file.
+If someone else in your family has already hired a lawyer, you still have the right to hire your own lawyer; however, there is generally only one lawsuit that the family can file.
 This means that for that lawsuit one of the following will generally happen:

-A class action lawsuit is generally not applicable for wrongful death claims, but you will need to consult with a lawyer.
+A class action lawsuit is generally not applicable, but you will need to consult with a lawyer.
 We strongly recommend that you get another opinion if a lawyer tells you that your case should be part of a class action lawsuit.

-Because of our past successes, our law firm has the resources and experience to take on complex wrongful death cases and obtain significant compensation for families.
-Lawyers at our law firm have won wrongful death lawsuits involving auto accidents, medical malpractice, product liability and other situations in which the fault of someone other than an employer caused the death.
+Because of our past successes, our law firm has the resources and experience to take on complex cases and obtain significant compensation for families.
+Lawyers at our law firm have won wrongful death lawsuits involving auto accidents, medical malpractice, product liability and other situations in which the fault of someone other than an employer caused the fatal incident.

 Attorneys Fred Pritzker, Eric Hageman and Brendan Flaherty are our lead lawyers for these cases.
 They have obtained several multimillion-dollar awards for families, including a recent $4 Million Settlement.
 Fred and Eric have been named “Super Lawyers” by Law & Politics for several consecutive years, including the current year.
 Our law firm is listed in U.S. World and News Report’s The Best Law Firm’s in America.

-Our lawyers have appeared on CNN, CBS News and Fox’s “Geraldo Live” to discuss wrongful death litigation and public safety.
+Our lawyers have appeared on CNN, CBS News and other news programs to discuss litigation and public safety.
 They have also been interviewed by The Associated Press, The New York Times, The Wall Street Journal, Lawyers USA and others.

 On Tuesday evening, a 35-year-old Foreston, Minnesota woman was tragically killed when her car was struck by a suspected drunk driver on Hwy.
 23 in Foley, Minnesota.
 According to the Minnesota State Patrol, the woman was driving eastbound on Highway 23 with her three young children when a GMC Yukon traveling the other direction crossed over the center line and crashed into her vehicle.
 Two of the three children were badly injured.